rio-labs/rio/rio/snippets/snippet-files/howtos/howto-get-value-from-child-component.md

-# How do I Pass Values Between Components?
+# How do I pass values between components?

 When creating apps with Rio, you'll often find yourself in situations where you need to pass values between components.
 This can be as simple as passing a